90 Day Fiancé's Anfisa Nava Reveals Secrets Behind Her 26-Lb Weight Loss

 The 23-year-old Russian season four participant has been concentrating on bodybuilding and has transformed her body, losing 20 pounds.

 "First, I lost about 15 pounds in about six months and that's when I started thinking about competing.So then I actually gained a little weight to increase my muscle.
 But then I lost more.
 It took about a year and a half.
 I wasn't in a rush," she told E!
 News.
-"In the beginning I was 146 pounds and now I'm about 120."
+"In the beginning, I was 146 pounds and now I'm about 120."

 "I've actually been skinny my whole life, but when I moved to the United States I gained about 15 to 20 pounds.
 The food here is different from the way I used to eat in Russia," she said.
 "In Russia, I would eat home-cooked meals but here I would go out to eat a lot.
 And I wasn't really controlling it, I was eating everything.